Planning to convert your small bedroom to office space and work from home? Get bedroom to office ideas and tips for your bedroom to office makeover.

 The fixtures may not be positioned well for an office.
 It may be necessary to install new fixtures to provide optimal workspace illumination.

-Bedroom color schemes are often dark and soothing.
-When you convert a bedroom into an office, change that paradigm!
-Create a more energetic setting with brighter colors.
+Bedroom colour schemes are often dark and soothing.
+When you convert a bedroom into a home office, change that paradigm!
+Create a more energetic setting with brighter colours.